NFL on ABC

-Nationally television broadcasts of National Football League (NFL) games first aired on ABC from 1948 to 1951.
-Between 1970 and 2005, Monday Night Football aired exclusively on ABC.
+The NFL on ABC is the branding used of broadcasts of National Football League (NFL) games produced by ESPN and aired on ABC.
+Since their first time broadcasting NFL games in 1948, ABC had been a long time broadcast member of the NFL, with the network airing Monday Night Football from 1970 to 2006, playoff games and multiple Super Bowls.

 In 2006, ESPN took over as the exclusive rights holder to Monday Night Football, and the ABC Sports division was merged into ESPN Inc. by parent company Disney.
 Afterward, ABC did not broadcast any game from the NFL, whether exclusive or a simulcast from ESPN, until they simulcasted an NFL Wild Card playoff game in 2016.
 ABC would then return to Monday Night Football in 2020, when they aired three games as simulcasts from ESPN.

-Since 2021, under the branding ESPN Monday Night Football on ABC, ABC simulcasts and exclusively airs selected Monday Night Football games, two Saturday games during Week 18, one Wild Card playoff game, and the Pro Bowl with ESPN.
-In 2027 and 2031, ABC will air the Super Bowl.
+Since 2020, ABC simulcasts or exclusively airs some Monday Night Football games, two Saturday games during Week 18, one Wild Card playoff game, and the Pro Bowl in conjunction with ESPN.
+Beginning in 2023, ABC and ESPN will simulcast one divisional playoff game, and both networks will air the Super Bowl in 2027 and 2031.
+All games since 2016, whether a simulcast or an exclusive broadcast, have used ESPN branding and graphics.